 - Walkable Watersheds Route: Working with residents and Tribal partners to create wayfinding markers, street artwork, and interpretive elements along the Watershed Connections route to enhance the sense of place in the neighborhood and the quality of neighborhood access and walkability.

-- Adopt-a-Tree Program: Involving local residents in planting close to 40 trees in the neighborhood, mostly in front yards.
+- Adopt-a-Tree Project: Involving local residents in planting close to 40 trees in the neighborhood, mostly in front yards.

 The North Richmond Watershed Connections Project is funded by the California State Coastal Conservancy.